marmelab/react-admin/docs/Admin.md

 ## `darkTheme`

-If you want to support both light and dark mode, you can provide a `darkTheme` in addition to the `theme` prop.
-The app will use the `darkTheme` by default for users who prefer the dark mode at the OS level, and users will be able to switch from light to dark mode using a new app bar button leveraging [the `<ToggleThemeButton>` component](./ToggleThemeButton.md).
+React-admin provides a [built-in dark theme by default](./AppTheme.md#default).
+The app will use the `darkTheme` by default for users who prefer the dark mode at the OS level, and users will be able to switch from light to dark mode using an app bar button leveraging [the `<ToggleThemeButton>` component](./ToggleThemeButton.md).
+If you want to override it, you can provide your custom `darkTheme` in addition to the `theme` prop.

 <video controls autoplay muted loop>
   <source src="./img/ToggleThemeButton.webm" type="video/webm"/>